devz3ro/DL/README.md

 *note* the headers.json file is *only* needed for a playlist that contains only "dl" mono urls.
 If you are using another provider, define the headers using the --h_referer, --h_origin, and --h_user_agent as shown in the examples below.

+If you only have "dl" mono urls in your playlist, do not use the --h_referer, --h_origin, and --h_user_agent options when encoding your playlist.
+These values will be read from the headers.json file.

 (2 separate scripts provided to encode urls)

 -----------------------------------------------------------------------------------------------------------------------------------------------